5 Big Challenges Of Removing Snow From Gravel Driveway

 One key question is, does ice melt damage driveways?
 The answer depends on the type of ice melt used.
 Certain products, especially those with harsh chemicals, can indeed damage both asphalt and concrete.
 However, Safe Thaw, an ice melt for concrete driveways and ice melt for pavers, is formulated to be non-corrosive, offering protection and ice melting capability.

-How Much Ice Melt for Driveway Use?
+Application Guide: How Much Ice Melt to Use for a Gravel Driveway

 The required amount of ice melt for driveways will depend on the driveway’s size and the ice’s thickness.
 Typically, a 50lb bag of Safe Thaw should cover approximately 1,000 square feet.
 Remember, it’s better to start with a smaller amount and add more if necessary, rather than applying too much at once.